Quasi-steady evaporation of deformable liquid fuel droplets: Results and Discussion

-Although, the current study involves the evaporation in a convective flow, it is intuitive to use $d^2$ law as a comparison.
 The results from the grid independence study are plotted in terms of a non-dimensional parameter $d^2/d_0^2$ with non-dimensional time ($t/\tau_p$) as shown in \cref{fig:d2}.

-Here, $\tau_p$ is capillary response time from \cref{eq:tau_p}.
-This result shows as $N_d$ increases, the magnitude of the slope of droplet decay increases.
-Moreover, the slope of curve for $N_d=24$ is observed to be nearly the same as $N_d=32$.
+$\tau_p$ is capillary timescale \cite{Sussman2009}.
+It is noted that the slope of each curve are approximately constant after an initial transient period.
+The results also show that as $N_{d_0}$ increases, the magnitude of the slope of droplet decay increases.
+Moreover, the slope of curve for $N_{d_0}=24$ is observed to be nearly the same as $N_{d_0}=32$ and $N_{d_0}=48$.